1920 Women’s Suffrage Poster

 $2.82

 Late 1800s historical photograph reproduction from Wilkes-Barre Illustrated, 1891.
 Black and white image with descriptive text, matte finish heavy paper; sheet is 9.5″ x 12.5″, image alone is 7″ x 9″.
-A view of the River Common area along the Susquehanna River in Wilkes-Barre, PA.
+A view of steamboats at a dock on Harvey’s Lake.